-We encouraging the public to forget what they think they know about lung cancer, as part of our new awareness campaign which launches today.
+We are encouraging the public to forget what they think they know about lung cancer, as part of our new awareness campaign which launches today.
 The campaign highlights the common misconceptions about lung cancer particularly that only smokers are at risk of developing the condition.

 The creative for the lung cancer awareness campaign, which has been developed by the Roy Castle Lung Cancer Foundation, aims to encourage people not to dismiss symptoms that could suggest a lung condition and speak to their GP, regardless of their age or whether they smoke or not.